-This study was a pretest and posttest experimental research design which set out to investigate the impact of an Instructional model (Ekwale Ada's Instructional Model) on the application of biotechnology knowledge by high school students in the Anglophone Subsection of Education in Cameroon.
-That is to investigate whether students taught with the Ekwale Ada's Instructional Model for Biotechnology Knowledge Application exhibit a higher level of critical thinking in biotechnology than students who were taught without the model (traditional methods of teaching).
-The Ekwale Ada's Instructional Model for Biotechnology Knowledge Application was an instructional package which integrated Inquiry based learning (Hands on), collaborative learning (Cooperative learning), Demonstrations, increase in the length of time learners are engaged in activities, Scaffolding and Remediation.
-The target population was upper sixth science students in the Anglophone Subsection of Education in the North West Region, South West Region, and some displaced upper sixth science students from North West and South West Regions into the Littoral Region for the 2018/2019 academic year.
+This study was a pretest and posttest experimental research design which set out to investigate the impact of an Instructional Model (Ekwale Ada's Instructional Model) on the application of biotechnology knowledge by high school students in the Anglophone Subsection of Education in Cameroon.
+That is to investigate whether students taught with the Ekwale Ada's Instructional Model for Biotechnology Knowledge Application exhibit a higher level of problem solving in biotechnology than students who were taught without the model (traditional methods of teaching).
+The Ekwale Ada's Instructional Model for Biotechnology Knowledge Application was an instructional package which integrated Inquiry based learning (Hands on), collaborative learning (cooperative learning), Demonstrations, increase in the length of time learners are engaged in activities, Scaffolding and Remediation.
+The target population was Upper Sixth Science students in the Anglophone Subsection of Education in the North West Region, South West Region, and some displaced Upper Sixth Science students from North West and South West Regions into the Littoral Region for the 2018/2019 academic year.